 This is something that has been discussed and will be finalized at a later date.

 The new project will see an addition of just over 300 parking spaces added adajacent and around the current location of the Student Recreation Center.
-These spots are anticipated to be available for use in the beginning of the Spring 2014 semester.
+These spots are anticipated to be available for use in mid Spring 2014.

 Sometimes I just need to have a meeting at UREC for a short period of time.
 Will there be any short-term parking available?